kaigaiijuch/website/README.md

 NOTE: after generate in `public/` directory, the pages are served as static pages not by server. use `bin/clean` to remove static pages.

+for github build workflow: it needs to set [DATA_REPO_TOKEN](.github/workflows/build.yml) as a secret.

 ### Sitemap generation

 ```bash